 Fantasy is an incredibly popular genre among readers of all ages.
 We love to get lost in a world unlike our own, with heroic characters, magical creatures, and epic adventures.
-From Tolkien’s Lord of the Rings trilogy and its prequel series The Hobbit to J.K.
-Rowling’s Harry Potter series to George RR Martin’s Game of Thrones series, fantasy is loved and appreciated in all corners of the world.
+From Tolkien’s Lord of the Rings trilogy and its prequel series, The Hobbit – to J.K.
+Rowling’s Harry Potter series – to George RR Martin’s Game of Thrones series, fantasy fiction is loved and appreciated in all corners of the world.

 In this article, we will take a look at some of the best high fantasy books that have been published.
-Some are more oriented toward the young adult, while others can take a reader through multiple stages of their life with their length and depth.
+Some are more oriented toward young adults, while others can take a reader through multiple stages of their life with their length and depth.

 High Fantasy vs. Low Fantasy: What’s the Difference?